chaimzushe/chess/README.md

 # chess

-Have endless fun, playing against a friend the *all time classic* game of chess.
+Have endless fun, playing the *all time classic* game of chess.

 written for the command line